 Source: Central Bank of Liberia

-As shown in the figure above, gold presents 72% of the overall mining exports.
-The effect of such increase is due to the sharp rise of gold price in the international market as well as the increase of volumes produced and exported compared to 2022.
+As shown in the figure above, gold represents 72% of all mining exports in 2023, up from just 40% in 2019.
+The main reason for this increase is the rise of gold price in the international market as well as the increase of volumes produced and exported compared to prior years.